A-monem/Jomymeet-React/README.md

-# What is Jomymeet ?
+# What is Jomy ?
-Jomymeet is the world's best e-learning platform designed to help connecting teachers and students in virtual classrooms via video conferencing technology.
+Jomy is the world's best e-learning platform designed to help connecting teachers and students in virtual classrooms via video conferencing technology.

-Jomymeet uses Jitsi meet (open source) video conferenceing library, which comes with the following options:
+Jomy uses Jitsi meet (open source) video conferenceing library, which comes with the following options:
  1) Screen share
  2) Tile view
  3) Mute all